Table of content

 Delivery and navigation apps

-Delivery apps are probably the most obvious example of a location-based app that uses the geolocation function.
+Delivery apps are probably the most obvious example of a location-based apps.
 For example, taxi apps usually use geolocation to find the driver nearby.
 Moreover, when the car arrives, the user can see where the car had parked and track the route during the trip.

 Examples: Uber, Lyft.